 Make sure to bundle up if you go to Ryan Mountain in winter.
 Some parts of the trail can get very windy.
 We saw a young family hiking with an infant.
 The baby was crying hard and they couldn’t make him comfortable.
 I am sure he was painfully cold.
-My ear hurt from the chilly wind inside of my wool hat!
-But as for me, the 360-degree view on the top made it totally worth it.
-I only wished my little adventure dog was with us.
+My ear hurt from the chilly wind inside my wool hat!

 Good to Know: